jmschles/hundred-points/README.md

 Rinse and repeat!

 ## Deployment
 * Currently up at https://round-brave-davidstiger.gigalixirapp.com/.
-Is David Stiger brave, or does David have a brave tiger?
+Is David Stiger brave, or does David have a rotund brave tiger?
 We may never know.

 ## Known issues
 * Only one game is possible at a time, so don't tell anyone this is here.